 On SQL Server it's not possible to define an outer join using the WHERE

-syntax; your only option is to use an explicit OUTER JOIN
+syntax; your only option is to use an explicit OUTER JOIN.
+However Oracle has

 its own special syntax for outer joins, which looks like this: